 But the effects can be especially profound for students with special needs.
 Students with academic or behavioral problems and others who need special attention often can’t get it in public schools, and may not fit in traditional private school environments either.

 Ruth Wilson had a unique business idea based on taking the class size research to its logical conclusion.
 The certified school principal and board-certified educational therapist founded the Brightmont Academy as a private school for students in grades 6-12, where she currently serves as Director of Development across all the campuses.

 “I founded this private school with the idea that many students need additional attention and instruction beyond what’s available in a traditional classroom, so Brightmont Academy uses a one-to-one instruction model exclusively.
-Each teacher has just one student in each class and can customize all aspects of the educational program, including schedule, academic level, pacing of instruction, even how many subjects a student studies at any given time.”
+Each teacher has just one student in each class and can customize all aspects of the educational program, including schedule, academic level, the pacing of instruction, even how many subjects a student studies at any given time.”